Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 # Lesson 1: State Schema

 > In this lesson we learned about the various different methods in which we can define the state schema.
 For my modification at the end of the file I make another graph using pydantic state.

+# Lesson 2: State reducers

+> In this lesson we learned about an issue where while branching 2 steps simultaneously attempt to update one value.
+This is resolved by using reducers.
+Instead of modifying the value itself, we append values in a list.
+We also learn about a custom reducer that can help handle the values when they are potentially unsupported by the operator.
+This is then used to illustrate how messages can be modified and deleted using the add_messages reducer.
+For my modification I made a reducer for merging dictionaries.
+This example is in the last cell of this python notebook.